aminem0/dwc-owl-rdf/README.md

 Note that this notion is quite real, as the previously seen Colombia bird ring dataset provided bird sex as the Spanish `Macho` and `Hembra`.
 Likewise, the capitalization of `Macho` means that unless come form of string manipulation is employed, `Macho` will not be considered the same as `macho`.

-On the other hand, the SPARQL query that is based on the DWC-OWL ontology is a bit more verbose, but is much more concise and consists of:
+On the other hand, the SPARQL query that is based on the DwC-OWL ontology is a bit more verbose, but is much more concise and consists of:

 ```sparql
 PREFIX dwc: <http://rs.tdwg.org/dwc/terms/>